payini/IdentityManager/README.md

                 response.Messages = $"Failure updating role {id}: {ex.Message}";
             }

+            // Update the current collection of roles in the database.
             Roles = _roleManager.Roles.OrderBy(r => r.Name).ToDictionary(r => r.Id, r => r.Name);

             return response;
         }

+        /// <summary>
+        /// Delete role.
+        /// </summary>
+        /// <param name="id">ID of the role.</param>
+        /// <returns>Response object.</returns>
+        /// <exception cref="ArgumentNullException">When any of the arguments is not provided, an ArgumentNullException will be thrown.</exception>
         public async Task<Response> DeleteRole(string id)
         {
             if (string.IsNullOrWhiteSpace(id))